MrMakeItHappen/ChatApp-Sample/README.md

 - One to one messaging
 - Swipe Actions
 - Date Formatting
-- Filtering messages via Search Bar
+- Filtering messages
-- Floating toolbar
+- Customizable floating toolbar